J-O-B/portfolio/README.md

 I have also included features that are layered using Z-Index, this allowed me to include the back to top feature as well as the social media sidebar.

+Accessibility is a huge part of this project.
+To help users who may depend on this, I have included ALT text for every image on the page, I prior to using a certain color, I have checked the contrast of colors between the foreground and background to comply with [WCAG guidelines](https://color.a11y.com/ContrastPair/), as well as include screen reader text for every button to assist the visually impared.
+I initially included a basic HTML audio file, however, after reading that the standard HTML 'audio controls' do not comply with keyboard accessibility, I added a two simple JavaScript buttons (Play/Pause and Stop), this JavaScript is attached onto the HTML code which now allows keyboard accessibility to this function.

 ### <ins>**_Future Features:_**</ins>
 In the future this portfolio will include more JavaScript, for example, the 'back to top' button would be nicer if it was a scrolling motion rather than a simple jump back to the top of the page.
 I also plan on updating the contact form to use an API rather than the current feature which uses [FormSpree](https://formspree.io/) to handle the mail.